 Cancer pain is chronic in nature and results from tissue damage, either due to the disease itself, or due to different treatments such as chemotherapy, radiotherapy, or surgery.

-While there is a lack of effective alternatives currently available to treat cancer related pain, opioids are currently the most widely prescribed for moderate to severe stage cancer patients.
+While there is a lack of effective alternatives currently available to treat cancer related pain, opioids are currently the most widely prescribed for patients with moderate to severe staged cancer.
 The demand for cancer pain drugs and especially non-opioid pain medication, is expected to exhibit significant growth in line with a projected increase in the prevalence of cancer globally and continued unmet needs for the management of cancer pain.

 3. Burn Pain